dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 Sun Studio for Solaris 11
 +++++++++++++++++++++++++

+TODO

 Adding Users
 ^^^^^^^^^^^^

-From here on in (Jan 2009), we are trying to keep userids in sync across all machines. www.opencsw.org is consider the "master".
+From here on in (Jan 2009), we are trying to keep userids in sync across all machines. www.opencsw.org is considered the "master".
 If a user exists on www, then an account created from them on other machines, should be made to match up userids.

-There are some older, legacy, nonmatchedup accounts.
-To make it easier to identify between newer and older accounts, "cleanly" created accounts are created in the range 17100-18000.
+There are some older, legacy, non-matched-up accounts.
+To make it easier to identify between newer and older accounts, cleanly created accounts are created in the range 17100-18000.
 Older accounts may be migrated/synced into the range 17000-17099 if desired.

-thus, if there is an account created on non-www machines, that is desired to be non-synced, it should be OUTSIDE the range of 17000-18000
+thus, if there is an account created on non-www machines, that is desired to be non-synced, it should be outside the range of 17000-18000

-The normal process for creating accounts across all machines, is that Phil runs a script on www, which in turn calls scripts maintained by Ihsan and Dagobert, to create accounts on www and buildfarm machines, respectively.
+The normal process for creating accounts across all machines, is that Ben runs a script on www, which in turn calls scripts maintained by Ihsan and Dagobert, to create accounts on www and buildfarm machines, respectively.